helidon-io/helidon-examples/examples/integrations/oci/adbs/README.md

 Database Serverless instance running in the Oracle Cloud.

-If there is a failure, begin by ensuring that you have created the necessary Oracle Cloud resources, and supplied the proper Oracle Cloud information as detailed above, normally as `-D` system properties.
+If there is a failure, begin by ensuring that you have created the necessary Oracle Cloud resources, and supplied the proper Oracle Cloud information as detailed above.